 This course will introduce the key concepts of phenomena-driven instruction and give participants the knowledge they need to select effective phenomena for classroom use and design lessons and units driven by these phenomena.
 A variety of materials that increase participants’ knowledge of the theory and practice of using high-quality phenomena to drive instruction will be provided.
 We will dig into the why, what, and how of phenomena-driven instruction and learn how it creates a more equitable and accessible learning environment for all students.
 Throughout the course, there will be multiple opportunities for all teachers from K-12 to explore and experience phenomena-driven instruction and collaborate with colleagues to identify high-quality phenomena and problems, redesign a current lesson, and develop a new phenomena-driven unit.

-This hybrid course runs for 3 weeks with rolling enrollment.
-Designed for collaborative district-based and school-based cohorts.
+This hybrid course is designed to be completed in 3 weeks with rolling enrollment.

 - 3 hours/week asynchronous work

 - 1 hour/week Zoom community of practice meeting